moloney/byoe/README.rst

 You will need a configuration file, the ``example_conf`` directory provides an example.
 If you are building centralized environments for multiple users, configure the ``base_dir`` to point to a shared directory.
+If you have a Slurm cluster you wish to use to compile software, you should configure it now.

-You can run the ``init-dir`` subcommand to prepare the defined ``base_dir``, which is useful if you need to prepopulate the contained ``licesnes`` directory with any software licenses you need to build your environments.
+You can run the ``init-dir`` subcommand to prepare the defined ``base_dir``, which is useful if you need to prepopulate the contained ``licenses`` directory with any software licenses you need to build your environments.
+This will also install updated binutils, compiler, and micromamba through spack, so it may take some time to complete on the first run.

 Running the ``update-envs`` command will build updated versions of all the defined environments.
 This can take a long time, especially on the first run, so check the